tilezen/vector-datasource/docs/layers.md

 * `kind`: detailed below, per geometry type
 * `source`: `openstreetmap.org`
 * `sort_rank`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.
+* `min_zoom`: a suggestion for which zoom to draw a feature.
+The value is a float.

 #### Transit properties (common optional):